The Target on Your Back: Why Cybercriminals Have Made Small Businesses Their Primary Prey

 The good news?
 You don’t need to become a cybersecurity expert or break the bank to dramatically improve your protection.

-Automated Updates:
+Automated Updates

 Patch vulnerabilities before criminals can exploit them.
-Most attacks succeed because someone forgot to update something.

 Multi-Factor Authentication (MFA)

-Reliable, Tested Backups:
+Reliable, Tested Backups

-Modern Email Security:
+Modern Email Security

-Next-Generation Firewalls:
+Next-Generation Firewalls

-Inspect encrypted traffic and flag suspicious behavior that traditional firewalls miss completely.
+Inspect encrypted traffic and flag suspicious behavior.

-Professional EDR:
+Professional EDR

 Why Going It Alone Is No Longer an Option